The Bees & Me

 The Little Honey Bee Company is based in Surrey.

 Honey bees will forage for up to 3 miles (and sometimes even further!) which means my bees are foraging on a wide range of flowers in parks, gardens, allotments and hedgerows.
 This produces a wonderful floral honey which will differ from year to year depending on the forage available.
-Honey and beeswax are harvested from these hives to be used in our range of gorgeous soaps and bath time treats.

 I strongly believe bees should have their own food wherever possible so I only ever take the honey the bees can afford to give us.
 You can therefore be sure that our honey has not been taken at the expense of the bees.